Skip to content

 wh sub log mc/on-foo-add --repo myorg/myrepo

-• Avoid self-triggering: If your action writes to the same shape the subscription monitors, it will create an infinite loop.
-Write to a different output shape.
+• Avoid self-triggering: If your webhook writes to the same shape the subscription monitors, it will create an infinite loop.
+Write to a different output shape or tighten the filter.

 • Prefix subscription names: Use a consistent prefix (e.g., rk/ for research-knowledge) to avoid collisions with other components.